 Roberts was given a museum solo show, “The Evolution of Mimi,” at Spelman College Museum of Art in Atlanta in 2018.
 A year later London’s Stephen Friedman Gallery began representing her, and she received a prestigious Robert Rauschenberg Foundation Residency.

-Roberts artwork — which can fetch up to $150,000 for a painting — is now in the permanent collections of museum such as the Whitney, San Francisco Museum of Modern Art, Boston’s Museum of Fine Arts and the Los Angeles County Museum of Art, among others.
+Roberts artwork — which can fetch up to $150,000 for a painting — is now in the permanent collections of museums such as the Whitney, San Francisco Museum of Modern Art, Boston’s Museum of Fine Arts and the Los Angeles County Museum of Art, among others.
 On her roster of celebrity private collectors are Beyoncé and the Obamas.

 Roberts’ is a familiar narrative: An artist has to be recognized by the greater, elite art world before gaining institutional recognition at home.